Root Canal Procedure Length

 - Almost all procedures require only one visit unless we feel that you would benefit from a quick 20- or 30-minute follow-up appointment.

-Do you need to get a root canal but worried you don’t have enough time to have one done?
-Contact dedicated Buffalo Endodontist Dr. Aaron McCann for quick and proper treatment.
-If you are worried about your root canal procedure length, do not hesitate to call our Buffalo office.
+Do you need to get a root canal but are worried about how long the procedure will take?
+Contact dedicated Buffalo Endodontist Dr. Aaron McCann for quick and efficient root canal treatment.
+If you are worried about your root canal procedure length, do not hesitate to call our Buffalo office to learn more about the entire process.

 Root Canal Procedure Length FAQs